-Several friends of mine once invited me to participate in a superhero based role playing game which produced a website named “Asylum Raiders.”
+Several friends of mine once invited me to participate in a superhero based role playing game which led to creation of a website named “Asylum Raiders.”
 (NOTE: Some material which originally appeared on Asylum Raiders has been modified for use here.)
-This new site’s name is a nod to that earlier work, and this graphic novel is based on that campaign.
+This site’s name is a nod to that earlier work; The graphic novel “The Story” will create is based on that campaign.

-The story is set in a universe very similar to our own.
-In it, publishers distribute stories about superheroes, politicians vie for office and political leverage, wars are fought, technology and science strive with each other to find the purpose of life, and new products launch in the marketplace.
+The Story is set in a universe very similar to our own.
+In it, publishers distribute stories about superheroes, politicians vie for office and political leverage, wars are fought, religion and science strive with each other to find the purpose of life, and new products launch in the marketplace.

-In this universe the foundational premise is that rather than 9-11 and airline crashes, there was a mass poisoning when a new energy drink was tainted with a mutagenic poison; survival was rare but granted superpowers (yes, this strongly resembles Marvel’s Ultimate Universe in that a relatively super-free world is suddenly home to a sizeable number of supers).
-The incident mostly affects the U.S. east-coast but small amounts of tainted product are sent to the ends of the earth.
-DC and Marvel and some other comics publishers exist here, so superhero characters are a familiar concept; when people begin to manifest suitable abilities, superherodom was an almost automatic consequence.
+In this universe the foundational premise is that rather than 9-11 and airline hijackings, there was a mass poisoning when a new energy drink was tainted with a mutagenic poison; survival was rare but granted superpowers (yes, this strongly resembles Marvel’s Ultimate Universe in that a relatively super-free world is suddenly home to a sizeable number of supers).
+The incident mostly affects the U.S. east-coast but small amounts of tainted product are sent to the ends of the earth, so supers can pop-up anywhere.
+DC and Marvel and some other comic publishers exist here, so superhero characters are a familiar concept; when people begin to manifest suitable abilities, superherodom was an almost automatic consequence.

 My interest in superhero stories has always been the characters.
 In the comic book world, scenery and surroundings take a backseat to the action.
 I focus on the characters as they prosecute the action.